mgdotdev/slots_factory/README.md

 slot_factory
 ===

-A factory function for creating slot objects
+## Factory functions for creating slot objects
----

 Slots are a python construct that allows users to create an object that doesn't contain `__dict__` or `__weakref__` attributes.
 The benefit to a slots object is that it has faster attribute access and it saves on memory use, which make slots objects ideal for when you have lots of instances of a single python object.

 I've never been a huge fan of the syntax though, as it requires repetitive code for definition as well as instantiation. **yuck.**